Lucas-Armand/crosscoder-recatcher-steering/README.md

 pip install -r requirements.txt
 ```

 If you need gated models, log in with your own token on the server.
-Do not commit tokens.

 ```bash
 hf auth login